Patrick Wisdom

-Patrick Ian Wisdom (born August 27, 1991) is an American professional baseball third baseman and first baseman for the Chicago Cubs of Major League Baseball (MLB).
+Patrick Ian-Cashel Wisdom (born August 27, 1991) is an American professional baseball third baseman and first baseman for the Kia Tigers of the KBO League.
 He played college baseball for the Saint Mary's Gaels.
 He was drafted by the St. Louis Cardinals in the first round of the 2012 MLB draft and he made his MLB debut in 2018.
-He previously played in MLB for the Cardinals and Texas Rangers.
+He has previously played in MLB for the Cardinals, Texas Rangers, and Chicago Cubs.

 Career

 Amateur career

 Wisdom attended Murrieta Valley High School in Murrieta, California.
-He played for the baseball team and had a .345 batting average in his senior year.
+He played for the school's baseball team and had a .345 batting average in his senior year.
 He graduated in 2009.

 After graduating, Wisdom enrolled at Saint Mary's College of California and played college baseball for the Saint Mary's Gaels.
 In three seasons he was a career .303 hitter and third all-time in home runs with 29.
 He was named to the All-West Coast Conference First Team in 2011, and the All-WCC Freshman Team in 2010.